rush86999/atomic/README.md

   - [Customize Atomic for your team on your cloud](#customize-atomic-for-your-team-on-your-cloud)
 - [Support the Project](#support-the-project)
 - [Contributing](#contributing)

+## Problem
+Imagine going back and forth for recurring 1:1 meetings in your email for your team.
+Now imagine working in a remote team with different timezones.
+Now image arranging an ad hoc team meeting that was not planned for your remote team.

+How do you get everyone together without disturbing their work flow (aka tasks)?

+Use AI to find open slots from everyone's calendar and move things around if possible to find a good spot for everyone.
 ## Documentation

 - You can find documentation on how to use Atomic at https://docs.atomiclife.app